futrhndrxx/Prework/README.md

 Submitted by: **Diego Martinez**

-Time spent: **5** hours spent in total
+Time spent: **8** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [X ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: